macie/unittest.sh/README.md

 _Unittest is the standard test runner._

-It follows the unix philosophy with a modern touch, so it is:
+It follows the Unix philosophy with a modern touch, so it is:

-- easy to use: readable elm-inspired error messages & colorized output (if applicable)
+- easy to use: readable elm-inspired error messages & colourized output (if applicable)
 - easy to package: POSIX-compliant & MIT license
-- easy to extend: with pipelines & standard unix tools
+- easy to extend: with pipelines & standard Unix tools
 - easy to replace: tests can be run manually (see: _[Brief theory of shell testing](#brief-theory-of-shell-testing)_).

-Its simplicity makes it useful not only for testing shell scripts, but also for black-box testing of commands written in any language.
+Its simplicity makes it useful not only for testing shell scripts but also for black-box testing of commands written in any language.

 ## Usage

-With basic call, it searches inside `tests\` directory for `test_*.sh` files with `test_*` functions:
+With a basic call, it searches inside `tests\` directory for `test_*.sh` files with `test_*` functions:

 ```bash
 $ unittest